vratidc/vratidc.github.io/_posts/2020-09-10-scholar-remote-study.md

 ---
-title:  "Call for Participants - ScholAR Remote Study"
+title:  "ScholAR Remote Study - Call for Participants"
 excerpt: Would you like to participate in a study on Remote AR Classrooms?
-Read this to find out more.
+Read this post to find out more, and get in touch!
+teaser: /assets/img/projects/Scholar/scholar_thumbnail.jpg
+categories: calls
+tags: education ar
 ---

  We're conducting a study on using **Mobile Augmented Reality for Remote Learning**, as part of the [ScholAR Project](/projects/scholar), where we are testing a **Collaborative AR Classroom** that we've developed, focusing on **Mathematics for classes 6 to 8**.